kyldvs/books/README.md

 - Headers
   - 🎧: Own on Audible
-  - 📱: Own on Kindle
+  - 📱: Own on Kindle or print
   - ✔️: Read or listened to
   - ✏️: Wrote a report
   - 🛒: Link to purchase
 - Topics
   - 👴: Biography
   - 🏛️: Politics
-  - 🏙️: Society / Civilization
+  - 🏙️: Society and Civilization
-  - 💡: Inventions / Technology
+  - 💡: Inventions and Technology
+  - ➕: Math and Logic

 ## Non Fiction